MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 This time, the request is successful.
 A new user has been created.

-Similarly, I will copy the path of the login user API, paste it to this Postman request, and click Send!
+Similarly, I will copy the path of the `LoginUser` API, paste it to this Postman request, and click `Send`!

 ![](../images/part43/7.png)

-Voila, the request is also successful.
+Voilà, the request is also successful.
 We've got the user info together with all the access and refresh tokens.
 So, our HTTP gateway server is working very well.